cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 ~~~~
 {: #exa-det title="Example: dedenting concatenation"}

-The control operator `.det` works like `.cat`, except that the right
+The control operator `.det` works like `.cat`, except that both
+arguments (target and controller) are independently *dedented* before
+the concatenation takes place.
-hand side (controller) is *dedented* first.
-For the purposes of this
-specification, we define dedenting as:
+For the purposes of this specification, we define dedenting as:

 1. determining the smallest amount of left-most white space (number of
    leading space characters) in all the non-blank lines, and